Toronto Blue Jays minor league players: Jake Cook

-Cooke attended Sulphur High School in Sulfur, Louisiana and played college baseball at the University of Louisiana at Lafayette.
-He was drafted by the Toronto Blue Jays in the 10th round of the 2021 Major League Baseball draft.
+Cook attended Madison Central High School in Madison, Mississippi and played college baseball at the University of Southern Mississippi.
+He was selected by the Toronto Blue Jays in the 3rd round of the 2025 Major League Baseball draft, 81st overall.
+His athleticism stood out at the MLB combine, leading all participants with a 3.51-second 30 yard dash and a 10-foot 8.25-inch long jump.